axel7083/open-assistant-runpod-workers/README.md

 - You will need an api key from your runpod account (and some money on it.
 Like 5 euros is enough for testing a few hours).
 - ngrok installed on your machine
+- remove the inference worker in the docker compose.

 ### ngrok